 Blackburn does a good job of examining the reports – the only evidence we have of the Fouke monster phenomena.
 Many people shot at the creature but there was never any physical evidence found.
 The tracks revealed three-toes.
 These characteristics are problematic.
 There are no three-toed bipedal creatures that we know of.
 Why wasn’t the thing, whatever it was, brought down in a place where everyone had a rifle at the ready?
 One of the accounts that occurred prior to the publicity explosion of the 1971 article was that of Lynn Crabtree who reported encountering a very frightening creature in the wood when he was out hunting.
 Blackburn searches to find the best account of this event.
 He includes details that Lynn’s father, Smokey Crabtree, went to the site where the incident occurred and found evidence of gunshots which had hit the trees but found no spent shells.
 Blackburn focuses on these discrepancies for a moment – what really happened to Lynn, why wasn’t he able to bring the creature down?
 This is the best place to mention the fabulous drawings by Dan Brereton that accompany the account write-ups depicting the monster as a very muscular, intimidating, hairy, Sasquatch-like animal.
 They are dramatic and add greatly to the book.
 Yes, they are exaggerations because we can only use the stories that still exist so, I’m torn about their accuracy and the possibility that they skew the story, but they are very cool.

 The book not only chronicles the history of the creature sightings before and after the pivotal Ford incident but does a fine job of analyzing the movie in terms of the actual reports that inspired each scene.
-This makes The Beast of Boggy Creek a must have for those who seen the movie and are interested in Bigfoot reports.
+This makes The Beast of Boggy Creek a must have for those who saw the movie and are interested in Bigfoot reports.
 Note that the Fouke monster was not tied to Bigfoot at the time of the incidents but the success of the movie was aided by the surging interest in Bigfoot in the early 70s and the idea that it might be real.
 In addition, Blackburn covers the aftermath of the movie and its influence on Fouke citizens.
 I’m not sure if people who have not seen this movie will enjoy the book as much as if they did but it should prompt them to see the film itself (I rented it from Netflix).